10 Best Resistance Band Glute Exercises For Toned Butts

 Band Side-Lying Leg Lift

-How To Do Band Side-Lying Leg Lift
+How To Do

-1. Lie on your side with the resistance band looped around your ankles.
+1. Lie down on your side with a resistance band around your ankles.
+Get comfortableโ€”rest your head on your arm or prop it up with your hand, whatever feels best.

-• Point your toes slightly downward (dorsiflexion) to further emphasize glute activation.
+6. Point your toes slightly downward (dorsiflexion) to further emphasize glute activation.

 2. Resistance Band Glute Bridge

 The resistance band glute bridge is a highly effective lower body exercise for toning the glutes and hamstrings.
-It also strengthens the ankles, and knees.
+It also strengthens the ankles and knees.

 It is excellent for those unable to perform squats due to pain.
 Unlike squats, the glute bridge places little pressure on the lower back.